JoKerDii/bspline-PyTorch-blocks/README.md

 ## B-Spline Activation Function

 B-Spline Activation Function consists of forward and backward computation applying [De Boor algorithm](https://en.wikipedia.org/wiki/De_Boor%27s_algorithm).
-The shape of input could be (N, C) or (N, C, H, W) from `nn.linear()` or `nn.conv2d` respectively.
+The shape of input could be (N, C) or (N, C, H, W) from `nn.Linear()` or `nn.Conv2d` respectively.
 Any other shape of input is doable if the tensor is reshaped properly before the activation.

 Implemented in: